 It is all done for you, every day, washed, ironed and returned, though there are facilities for you to use if you wish to do any washing or ironing yourself.
 Beds are laundered and changed once a week.
-Dry cleaning will be collected but the cost is extra.
+Dry cleaning can be collected but the cost is extra.

 There is plenty to do and people to talk with if you choose, so we do not expect you will be bored.
 We have a comprehensive list of activities and entertainment which you can choose to join in or not.
 There is a residents’ committee which meets regularly to discuss the activities and entertainment programmes.
 You can read about some of the activities we have going on at the home here.

 You can have a phone fitted in your room, or we have a mobile on which they can contact you and speak in privacy.
-They are welcome to visit you at any time, though we do request they are respectful of others in the home.
+They are welcome to visit you at any time, though we do request they are respectful of others in the home